-Now, neither of the reasons above are valid reasons to by-pass screening against the TPS file.
-Such beliefs could land him and his company in hot water with the authorities, if someone was to complain.
+Now, neither of the reasons above are valid reasons to bypass screening against the TPS file.
+Such beliefs could land him and his company in hot water with the authorities if someone was to complain.
 Notwithstanding this, it also got me thinking … is this person seriously still expecting me to buy from him?
 Does he think the way to a deal is to shout at and argue with your prospect until they buy?
 Has he not read my blog “10 Things Not to do When Telemarketing?” (shameless plug…)

 Top Ten Telemarketing Tips

-I hope that none of my readers think that’s a good way to sell.
+I hope that none of my readers thinks that’s a good way to sell.
 I certainly don’t!
 Anyway, here are my Top Ten Telemarketing Tips.
 There are plenty more besides these, and they don’t include being courteous – I consider that to be a given!

 - Target Audience.
 Make sure you know your target audience.
-Aim for the right company and the right contact within, i.e. the decision maker with the desire and ability to spend
+Aim for the right company and the right contact within, i.e. the decision-maker with the desire and ability to spend

 - Compliance.
 Make sure your prospect list is compliant, i.e. opted in and TPS / CTPS Screened